-WASHINGTON – Marking a first for Hispanics, the Democratic party has chosen the mayor of San Antonio to deliver the keynote address at the Democratic National Convention.
+WASHINGTON – The Democratic party has chosen the mayor of San Antonio to deliver the keynote address at the Democratic National Convention.